Join over ¼ million

 Personal preference for reading / seeing words

-As I said near the start, the visual vs audible learners argument tends to just be an excuse for people not wanting to try out a new method, and I do genuinely want to improve my learning techniques.
-My experience so far has mostly been visual – that’s how I learn vocabulary.
+As I said near the start, the visual vs. audible learners argument tends to just be an excuse for people not wanting to try out a new method, and I do genuinely want to improve my learning techniques.
+My experience so far has mostly been visual – that's how I learn vocabulary.
 I even try to visualise how a word is spelled in the middle of a conversation, as this ultimately helps me improve my reading too (albeit obliquely).
-This is easier than it sounds because all languages I have learned so far are entirely or pretty phonetic (unlike English).
+This is easier than it sounds because many of the languages I have learned so far are entirely or pretty phonetic (unlike English).

 Because of this I felt a lot was missing from a course that didn’t tell me how to spell words.
 I found it quite hard to remember words suggested to me when I couldn’t see how they would be spelled, and several times I simply had to pause the audio and find the word in a dictionary to see what it looks like.
 When you hear an unfamiliar language, it can help to put it in a familiar context, and since Hungarian (luckily) happens to use the same writing system as other European languages, I would like to take advantage of that.